CSI-Lucas-Garcia/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: The difference is that one is a string and the other is an integer

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer: > is more than. < is less than. == is equal. >= is more than or equal. <= is less tham or equal.

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer: arr = [4, 3, -1, 4, 34]
+ arr[4]

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: 0 because of the binary code

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: 0 = None.
+My original example is that the tennis class is null, no one has showed up yet.

 Type down any class notes below this sentence: